-When a contracted provider is denied a pre-service request for a member, federal regulations require the Medicare Advantage organization to issue written notice of the denial (a Notice of Denial of Medical Coverage (NDMC) also known as the Integrated Denial Notice (IDN)) informing the member of his/her appeal rights.
+When a contracted provider is denied a pre-service request for a member, federal regulations require the Medicare Advantage Organization to issue written notice of the denial (a Notice of Denial of Medical Coverage (NDMC) also known as the Integrated Denial Notice (IDN)) informing the member of his/her appeal rights.
 Therefore, a physician or practitioner is required as a matter of routine to notify members about their right to receive such information.
 The notice to the member must provide, in addition to information about the right to receive detailed information, all information necessary to allow the member to contact the health plan.

-4.17 Special Rules for Emergency and Urgently Needed Services, Post-Stabilization Care, and Ambulance Services

-The Empire MA plans are financially responsible for emergency services provided by contracted and noncontracted providers where services are immediately required because of an emergency medical condition.
+4.17 Special Rules for Emergency and Urgently Needed Services, Post-Stabilization Care, and Ambulance Services noncontracted providers where services are immediately required because of an emergency medical condition.
 The plan is also financially responsible for urgently needed services, post-stabilization care, and ambulance services, including ambulance services dispatched through 911 or its local equivalent, where other means of transportation would endanger the beneficiary's health.